JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

 - "Always is active" requirement was added.
 - "API search system" was modified to "Have a method to retrieve information from the database" requirement.
 - The request maximum amount was changed to 5.
+- Added a cooldown requirement to the bug reports.
+- Added requirements that were planned in Trello but not defined in the documentation, mostly in bot's description (whitelist, requests, and commands).
+- Deleted requirement for weekely resumes.

 ## Use cases diagram